KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ### 5.1 Train.data

-#### 5.1.1 Remove ID and factor conversion
+#### 5.1.1 Removing ID and factor conversion

-First, I will remove the “Loan\_ID” and convert all character variables into factor because they are categorical variable.
-I remove LOan\_ID because it is meaningless for predictive analysis.
+First, I will remove the “Loan\_ID” and convert all character variables into factor because they are categorical variables.
+LOan\_ID will be removed because it adds no value for prediction.

-Converting variables into factors will help my analysis because it gives the data a grouping features which will enable useful R function as well as visualisation in later stage.
+Converting variables into factors will help the analysis because it gives the data a grouping features which will enable useful R functions and useful visualisation in later stage.

 ``` r
 train.data <- train.data %>%